Galandrus/assets-api/README.md

 # Development Enviroment

 This API is hosted in the cloud.
-You can access to the site with the following link
+You can access the site with the following link

 > [Assets API](https://assets-api.up.railway.app/health)